Brodski/resume/views/aem/resumeAEM.md

 **Senior Java Web Developer**, at Ping Identity
 *Sept 2020 - June 2024*
   - **Overview:**
+    - Build and maintain the company website - Ping Identity (www.pingidentity.com)
-    - Develop Adobe Experience Manager (AEM) components, templates, and backend services to support a scalable, high-performance web presence at Ping Identity (www.pingidentity.com).
+    - Develop Adobe Experience Manager (AEM) components, templates, and backend services to support a scalable, high-performance web presence.
 Extend AEM capabilities by integrating AWS services like Lambda to enhance backend functionality.
   - **AEM:**
     - Contributed to the re-architecture of the AEM codebase, updating build files (Gulp & Maven), refining templates, restructuring components entirely to be JSP-base, and how these components interact and reference each other.
     - Developed Groovy scripts for bulk content updates, automated cleanups, and debugging complex site-wide issues.